franke-hub/SDL/src/doc/Journal/Journal.md

 The rest of February and the beginning of March have been mostly reserved for non-programming activities.
 Grandkids are turning 8 and 10, and the golfer application will get some use.

+### 2023/04/05

+March was mostly spent getting and recovering from a severe cold.
+(Testing ruled out Covid, Flu-A, Flu-B or RSV.)

+Testing ~/src/cpp/lib/pub/Test/TestDisp.cpp showed a significant but unexpected Linux throughput performance improvement.
+(Windows performance didn't change.)
+This was most likely due to changes in the Linux kernel and runtime library.

 ----